MonicaCortinas/research_zettels/notes/2003221713_setdefinition_qca.md

 Referencias:

+- Duşa, A. (2019).
+QCA with R: A comprehensive resource.
+In QCA with R: A Comprehensive Resource. https://doi.org/10.1007/9783319756684
-Schneider, C. Q., & Wagemann, C. (2012).
+- Schneider, C. Q., & Wagemann, C. (2012).
 Set-theoretic methods for the social sciences: A guide to qualitative comparative analysis (C. Elman, J. Gerring, & J. Mahoney, eds.).
 Cambrigde: Cambridge University Press.